elliott burford is a colectivo futurist!

 Using this as inspiration, I created ‘Audio Spam’, which I identify as an addition to the oral tradition of spoken word, replacing the poet on the soap box with technology as creator and projector of content.
 ‘Audio Spam’ is created from the text based bodies of spam e-mails, transformed into sound waves through free text-to-audio software.

-* what is your favorite thing about living in Treviso?
+CF: What is your favorite thing about living in Treviso?

 The lifestyle.
 Treviso removes you from the clutter of big city distractions and encourages you to appreciate the fundamental.
 Bike rides with friends along the river until you are lost; enjoying local wine in a tiny bar you accidentally discovered and searching for ingredients in the market for dinner with friends – simple, beautiful experiences.